lunamoonmoon/lunamoonmoon/README.md

 ## Hi, :wave: I'm Luna/@lunamoonmoon! :sparkles:
 I’m interested in reading, crocheting, and painting
-🌱 I’m currently learning JS, react, and this whole tech space 📫 How to reach me: discord, send me a message!
+🌱 I’m currently learning Java (at TRU), JS, react, and this whole tech space 📫 How to reach me: discord, send me a message!

 ### Languages